Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 Cloud isn’t just low-cost data storage

 The cloud offers more than low-cost data storage.
-Advanced security features such immutable storage that can defeat ransomware.
+Advanced security features such immutable storage can prevent ransomware.
 Cloud native services from analytics to machine learning can drive value from your unstructured data.

-But in order to take advantage of these capabilities, and to ensure you’re not treating the cloud as just a cheap storage locker, data that is tiered to the cloud needs to be accessible natively in the cloud without requiring third-party software.
+To take advantage of these capabilities and to ensure you’re not treating the cloud as just a cheap storage locker, tiered data must be accessible natively in the cloud without requiring third-party software.
 This requires the right approach to storage tiering, which is file-tiering, not block-tiering.

 Komprise_ArchivingTiering_blogthumb-768x512

-Block-level storage tiering was first introduced as a technique within a storage array to make the storage box more efficient by leveraging a mix of technologies such as more expensive SSD disks as well as cheaper SATA disks.
+Block-level storage tiering was first introduced as a technique within a storage array to drive efficiency by leveraging a mix of technologies such as more expensive SSD disks and cheaper SATA disks.

-Block storage tiering breaks a file into various blocks – metadata blocks that contain information about the file, and data blocks that are chunks of the original file.
-Block-tiering or Block-level tiering moves less used cold blocks to lower, less expensive tiers, while hot blocks and metadata are typically retained in the higher, faster, and more expensive storage tiers.
+Block storage tiering breaks a file into various metadata blocks that contain information about the file, and data blocks that are chunks of the original file.
+Block-tiering moves less used cold blocks to lower, less expensive tiers, while hot blocks and metadata are typically retained in the higher, faster, and more expensive storage tiers.

 Block tiering is a technique used within the storage operating system or filesystem and is proprietary.
-Storage vendors offer block tiering as a way to reduce the cost of their storage environment.
+Storage vendors offer block tiering to reduce the cost of their storage environment.
 Many storage vendors are now expanding block tiering to move data to the public cloud or on-premises object storage.

 For more details, read the white paper: Block vs. File-Level Tiering and Archiving.